Home Alone: Preparing for Emergencies

 - that they should NEVER let anyone in or go out to someone even if they ask to use the restroom or phone, say they know you, or that they have a delivery.
 If you are expecting a delivery, let the child know how you want them to handle it.

 - if someone will be coming by to check on them.
-Tell them in advance whom to expect and about when they will come by.
+Be sure tell them in advance whom to expect and approximately when they will come by.

 - who they need to call if someone keeps knocking or calling through the door or if they feel they are in danger.